exiled-apes/candy-machine-mint/README.md

 ### Prerequisites

+* Download a Code Editor such as Visual Studio Code.

 * Ensure you have recent versions of both `node` and `yarn` installed.

 * Follow the instructions [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana Command Line Toolkit.